Cotya/magento-composer-installer/Milestone/2/index.md

 Simple add a line with your name/nick and a (+) for supporting and a (-) for beeing against it.
 You can vote once on every solution.
 You are also allowed to write a comment or limit your vote to specific conditions.

-Also, I suggest to wait with voting till the 2013-10-24, because we also allow changes to the subjects we vote about :)

 # Discussion